Semhal22/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13. Print a number with 2 decimal places
 14. Convert from decimal to hexadecimal
 15. A program that decodes and encodes with rot13 encryption
+16. Prints every other line from input
+17. Adds two number stored in the environment variables